 Not all metal manufacturing processes can handle high-strength metal.
 Or, if they can, it’s at the cost of rapid tool damage.

-Being able to cold roll high-strength materials such as high-strength, low-alloy (HSLA) steel gives you an advantage over standard-strength materials such as 1040 carbon steel.
-HSLA steel is great for structural components in many industries.
+Dahlstrom Roll Form can form high-strength materials such as high-strength, low-alloy (HSLA) steel, giving you an advantage over standard-strength materials such as 1040 carbon steel.
+HSLA steel is a good choice for structural components in various industries, including automotive and construction.

 Ownership of Tooling